 Tired of force closing apps by accident?
 This will help.

-If you’re a Mac user that has a habit of using Mac shortcuts, especially the CMD+Q command to quit apps, then this post is dedicated to you.
+Ah yes, the infamous force quit Mac shortcut.
+If you’re a Mac user with a habit of using Mac shortcuts, especially the CMD+Q command to quit apps, then this post is dedicated to you.

-Now, have a look at the keyboard on your Mac, you will notice that the Q and W are set next to each other.
+Now, have a look at the keyboard on your Mac; you will notice that the Q and W are set next to each other.
 Due to this reason, lots of people accidentally press Q instead of W and lose valuable work.

 How to never accidentally quit apps on Mac again

 Fortunately, there is a solution to avoid this issue, starting with a freeware program called SlowQuitApps.

 SlowQuitApps is a handy Mac app that helps you avoid accidentally closing an app when you press Cmd-Q.

 To use it, just set a specific time, and the app will only close if you keep pressing the button for that amount of time.
 This way, you can be sure you really want to close the app before it happens.

 When you hold down the Cmd-Q keys together, a little countdown timer appears on your screen.
 If you let go of the keys before the timer runs out, the app won’t close.